freecooperunion/disorientation/_lowdown/legal-action-and-the-committee-to-save-cooper-union.md

 4. An injunction to halt the charging of tuition
 5. The removal of trustees who voted to implement tuition for “breach of fiduciary duty”

-In July 2014, CSCU successfully crowdfunded $173,000 from over 1,000 donors to fund the first phase of litigation.
+CSCU successfully crowdfunded $260,000 from over 1,000 donors to fund the litigation.
 During the fundraising period, the Board’s lawyers attempted to have the case reassigned to the court’s corporate division but were denied.
 In an attempt to stall litigation, trustees Mark Epstein and Jeremy Wertheimer refused to be served their court papers.

 <figure class="pull-left">
 	<img src="{{site.baseurl}}/img/lowdown/cu-in-court.jpg">
 </figure>

 Following these delays, the court date was held on August 15th, 2014.
 Lawyers for the Committee, the Board, and Wertheimer delivered arguments before Justice Nancy Bannon.
-While no trustees or administrators were in attendance, supporters of Free Cooper Union and the Committee to Save Cooper Union (including a handful of incoming students) packed the room.
-At a lunchtime press conference, Jovanovic, State Senator Brad Hoylman, alumnus and former art adjunct Ben Degen, and incoming student Claire Kleinman (also a plaintiff in the suit), spoke to a crowd of about a hundred.
+While no trustees or administrators were in attendance, supporters of Free Cooper Union and the CSCU (including a handful of incoming students) packed the room.

-The court resumed to hear rebuttals and closing statements.
-No timeline was set for the judgement (which as of this writing has not been released), but it is expected in the coming weeks.
-Regardless of the outcome, the case is likely to progress to the appellate court.